kkrt-labs/kakarot/README.md

 ## Deploy

-The following describes how to deploy the Kakarot as a Starknet smart contract.
+The following describes how to deploy the Kakarot as a Starknet smart contract on an underlying StarknetOS network.

 It is **not** a description on how to deploy a solidity contract on the Kakarot EVM.